 How many arguments should functions allow?
 The ideal number of arguments is zero (niladic), followed by one (monadic), followed closely by two (dyadic).
 Avoid three arguments where possible and do not use more than three (polyadic).

 Other argument considerations:

-Do not use flag arguments such as booleans because it implies the function doing more than one thing
+Do not use flag arguments such as booleans because it implies the function of doing more than one thing

 Two arguments make the function more complicated to understand and three arguments even more so